-Jamaica has relatively robust telecommunications infrastructure and has one of the highest mobile phone penetrations in the world.
+With a population of almost 3 million people, Jamaica is an emerging consumer market with a growing ecommerce sector.
+Jamaica has a relatively robust telecommunications infrastructure and has one of the highest mobile phone penetrations in the world.
 The country has therefore become an attractive location for information and communications technology firms to set-up business process outsourcing operations.
 While internet access is increasing, a “digital divide” still exists.

 The last census conducted in 2017 found that 35 percent of Jamaicans have access to computers and 84 percent of households have mobile phones.
 Access to internet is on an upward trend, with Jamaica’s ranking in the World Economic Forum’s 2017-18 Global Competitiveness Index at 89 out of 137 for internet users as a percentage of the population, 71 for fixed broadband internet connections, and 74 for mobile broadband internet connections.
 These numbers would have increased significantly during the pandemic as most Jamaicans were forced to operate from home.

 Online commerce is becoming more common, particularly amongst larger companies.
 These companies are more likely to have a web presence to market their products or services, in addition to using social media channels.
 Small and medium sized companies tend to rely on free social media platforms for marketing opportunities.
 There are companies offering e-commerce domestically, as well as for cross-border sales.
 For companies offering online commerce, online payments can be made via credit card, paypal, online banking, or bill payment services.